Budapest bid for the 2024 Summer Olympics: Bid history

 In February 2015, the MOB recommended that the bid plan go forward and with the General Assembly of Budapest began work on detailed cooperation for the Games.
 Then in January 2016, city authorities approved the plan for the potential Olympic Games locations.

 The two other candidate cities were Paris in 2024 and Los Angeles in 2028.
 Hamburg pulled out of the contest in November 2015 and Rome in September 2016.
 Budapest pulled out of the contest in February 2017.

 Water and movement are the key elements of the Budapest 2024 logo, the result of a national contest that involved almost 200 artists, children, graphic designers, and students.
 It was designed by Graphasel Design Studio in 2016.
 This was seen as fitting for an Olympic bid that featured the River Danube as a backdrop.

 On 27 January 2016, the General Assembly of Budapest approved a list of potential venues.

 Despite a seemingly low chance of succeeding with the bid Hungarian capital continued to move ahead with its campaign.

 Aftermath

 On 22 February 2017, Budapest announced that it would withdraw its bid to host the 2024 Summer Olympics, leaving only Los Angeles and Paris in the race.
 Paris hosted the 2024 Summer Olympics and Los Angeles will host the 2028 Summer Olympics.

 In January 2021, Budapest resumed the discussion about a possible future Summer Olympics bid for 2032 and beyond.
 Despite this, the bid was not included and was later given to Brisbane.

 Previous bids

-Budapest's bid to host the 1916 Summer Olympics, 1920 Summer Olympics, 1936 Summer Olympics, 1944 Summer Olympics, and 1960 Summer Olympics but lost to Berlin (cancelled due to World War I), Antwerp, Berlin, London (cancelled due to World War II), and Rome respectively.
+Budapest previously bid to host the 1916 Summer Olympics, 1920 Summer Olympics, 1936 Summer Olympics, 1944 Summer Olympics, and 1960 Summer Olympics, but lost to Berlin (cancelled due to World War I), Antwerp, Berlin, London (cancelled due to World War II), and Rome respectively.